 - Refrigerate and serve cold with a dollop of mango puree on top and tiny minced fresh mint.

 A little protein goes a long way.
 Miso soup is extremely helpful for a new mother regaining her strength and staying hydrated.

-Splash of low sodium soy sauce or Braggs liquid aminos
+- Splash of low sodium soy sauce or Braggs your choice

-1. Pour the Dashi soup stock in a medium size sauce pan on medium heat.
+- Pour the dashi soup stock in a medium size sauce pan on medium heat.

-2. Add in the tofu, onions, mushrooms, and seaweed and let simmer for approximately 5 minutes.
+- Add in the tofu, onions, mushrooms, and seaweed if you are using it and let simmer for approximately 5 minutes.

-3. Take 1 cup of the soup stock and place in a pan with the miso paste to dissolve.
+- Take 1 cup of the soup stock and place in a pan with the miso paste and let it dissolve.
 Add this mixture back into the soup.

 - Add a splash of soy sauce or Braggs to taste.

 - 5 Free Mindful Valentine’s Day Coloring Pages for Kids - January 20, 2022

 - The Best Non-Toxic Car Seats 2022 Guide - January 5, 2022